codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

-## Make it testable
+# Testable code

-The next thing we need to do is to make sure that our code is testable.
-To do that we would need to decouple your code a bit more.
-Decoupling means that code the different components of your code is seperated out properly.
-Let's look at the example below:
+You need to do is to make sure that our code is tested.
+You cheated actually, but your focus was on learning how to get things done.
+How much of your code are actually tested?
+No much?!

+Let's fix that!
+You will need to decouple your code to make it testable.

+Decoupled code have different logical components that is seperated out from each other.

+Let's look at the code below:

 ```javascript
 exports.getProduct = function(req, res, next){